- Educational media creation

 Note that this fund is not intended to provide continuing support for projects.

 Applications to the TLIF will be adjudicated within two weeks, in order to support the rapid implementation of teaching and learning innovation.
-TLIF applications are adjudicated by a committee comprised of three faculty members (drawn from the pool of educational consultants and teaching fellows seconded to the Teaching & Learning Commons), one support staff employee (drawn from the pool of support staff working in the Office of Teaching & Learning and Office of Open Education), and two administrators (one Dean, along with the Vice Provost, Teaching & Learning).
+TLIF applications are adjudicated by a committee comprised of three faculty members (drawn from the pool of educational consultants seconded to the Teaching & Learning Commons), one support staff employee (drawn from the pool of support staff working in the Office of Teaching & Learning and Office of Open Education), and two administrators (one Dean, along with the Associate Vice President, Teaching & Learning).

 Successful TLIF applications will have a: